stbischof/doc/class-AggregationTable.md

 # AggregationTable<a name="class-aggregationtable"></a>

 Abstract base class for pre-computed aggregation tables that dramatically improve OLAP query performance by storing pre-calculated summary data at various levels of granularity.
 Aggregation tables contain rolled-up measures and dimension keys that enable the OLAP engine to answer analytical queries from summary data rather than scanning millions of fact table rows.
-The aggregation system uses sophisticated matching algorithms to automatically select the most appropriate aggregation table based on query requirements, constraint compatibility, and rollup capabilities.
-Aggregations support superset matching where tables containing more detailed data than required can be used with additional rollup operations, and they handle complex scenarios including distinct count measures, foreign key relationships, and column mappings between fact and aggregation tables.

 ## Extends

 ## Attributes